EzraMoosa/ameesobos/docs/index.rst

 ===============================

 This is the documentation for a Django project created for the band Amee & the Sobos.
-The project include multiple pages, a login & registration screen
+The project include multiple pages, a login & registration screen.

 .. toctree::